vueuse/vueuse/docs/Contributing.md

 index.md            # documentation
 ```

-for `index.ts` you should export the function with name.
+for `index.ts` you should export the function with names.

 ```ts
 // DO